Round Rock ISD students walk out of class, demand better COVID-19 rules enforcement

 “We just want the board to listen to us,” the student said.

-The district said that a mask requirement does continue to be in place and there is free testing at a district site, with an effort being made to expand those testing opportunities.
+The district said a mask requirement does continue to be in place, and there is free testing at a district site, with an effort being made to expand those testing opportunities.

 The district also said it has upgraded its air filtration system in schools and closed campuses if there are many staff members out.